| May 3, 2007 |

 - Arm IV (control: delayed diet and exercise): Participants receive study materials on healthy diet and exercise at the end of the 12-month study period.
 In addition, participants are offered 2 months of group exercise training with a study physiologist and 4 group meetings with a nutritionist to learn about weight loss techniques and behavioral principles for achieving weight loss.

 All participants undergo testing at baseline and periodically during study.
-Participants undergo blood collection for evaluation of serum levels of sex and metabolic hormones (i.e., estrone, estradiol, testosterone, free testosterone, sex hormone binding globulin, insulin, insulin-like growth factor [IGF]-1, and IGF binding protein-3) by radioimmunoassay and other immunoassays.
+Participants undergo blood collection for evaluation of serum levels of sex and metabolic hormones (e.g., estrone, estradiol, testosterone, free testosterone, and sex hormone binding globulin, radioimmunoassay and other immunoassays.
 Participants also undergo anthropometrics and body composition measurements and mammographic density assessment.

 Participants complete questionnaires at baseline and at 6 and 12 months for assessment of diet and exercise.
 Quality of life (QOL) is measured at baseline and at 6 and 12 months using the Medical Outcomes Study 36-Item Short Form and the Impact of Weight on QOL questionnaire.
 Information on health habits, medical history, family history of breast cancer, and reproductive and menstrual history is also collected.